AgentGA: Evolving Code Solutions in Agent-Seed Space

 Unless otherwise stated, concrete values in this appendix refer to the experiment environment configuration reported in the manuscript rather than fallback library defaults.

 The implementation intentionally separates stochastic generation from deterministic replay evaluation.
-LLM calls are not seeded, so the same agent seed can produce different autonomous trajectories and different solution artifacts.
-Inherited archives are also exposed as optional workspace resources rather than forced prompt context, so two runs from the same seed may consume different fractions of the seed before diverging.
+LLM calls are not seeded, so the same agent seed can produce divergent autonomous trajectories and solution artifacts.
+Inherited archives are exposed as optional workspace resources rather than forced prompt context, so two runs from the same seed may draw different amounts from the workspace before diverging.
 Once a solution is archived, however, the replay harness re-executes that fixed code deterministically on a fixed machine using the workflow's fixed random-state schedule and seeded feature-engineering/model components.